uilibs/uiprotect/README.md

 ### Using Docker Container

-A Docker container is also provided so you do not need to install/manage Python as well.
+A Docker container is also provided, so you do not need to install/manage Python as well.
 You can add the following to your `.bashrc` or similar.

 ```bash
 function uiprotect() {